MicrosoftDocs/well-architected/well-architected/cost-optimization/optimize-environment-costs.md

 ### Determine environment costs

-Determine the costs for each environment, including infrastructure, services, licenses, and operational expenses.
-Use cost-management tools to gain insights into spending patterns and trends.
-To determine environment costs:
+Determining environment costs is about knowing the costs of infrastructure, services, licenses, and operational expenses in each workload environment.
+Cost management tools are key to gaining insights into spending patterns and trends across environments.
+To determine environment costs, consider these strategies:

 - *Identify cost drivers*: Identify the key factors that drive costs in each environment.
 These factors can include resource utilization, storage usage, data retention, data transfer, and specific services.